Abhishek-Dobliyal/Lotus/README.md

 # Version 1.0

 '''                         LOTUS
-A Virtual assistant that has a Command Line Interface(A GUI can also be created using tkinter module).

 She will help you carry out day to day tasks such as listening to music, opening apps, surfing the web etc..'''